 The standard process affects road-based commercial tour operations occurring after September 30, 2019.
 After that date, road-based commercial tour operators are required to:

-We define road-based commercial tours as one or more persons traveling on an improved roadway on an itinerary that a company or individual has packaged, priced, or sold for leisure/recreational purposes.
+We define road-based commercial tours as one or more persons traveling by vehicle on an improved roadway on an itinerary that a company or individual has packaged and priced for leisure/recreational purposes.
 Road-based commercial tours generally provide no other visitor services except those incidental to road-based travel in an NPS unit (on-board interpretation and information, and incidental stops at visitor centers, restaurants, wayside exhibits, etc.).
 At the discretion of the park superintendent, however, road-based commercial tour CUAs may cover minor additional services such as guided day hiking.

 Transportation-only services such as taxis, shuttles, and chartered motorcoach companies do not meet the definition of road-based commercial tours if those services are not prepackaged.
 Parks may issue these transportation-only providers a road-based transportation CUA if the park superintendent decides managing the use is necessary for preservation and proper management of park resources and values.

 The responsibility for obtaining a road-based commercial tour CUA will fall on the company that packaged, priced, and sold the tour.
-A chartered motorcoach company, however, must acquire a road-based commercial tour CUA if it also packages, prices, and sells tours directly to consumers (e.g., American motorcoach companies specifically marketing to international tour groups interested in visiting National Parks).
+A chartered motorcoach company does not need a road-based commercial tour CUA if the tour company paying for charter service determines the origin, destination, and scheduling of the trip.
+A charter company advertising tours to national parks, however, meets the definition of road-based commercial tour and must have a road-based commercial tour CUA.

 Road-based commercial tour operators will pay an annual $300 non-refundable CUA application fee for each submitted CUA application.
 100% of collected CUA application fees stay within the collecting park and are used to recover the administrative costs of receiving, reviewing, and processing CUA applications and required reports.
 The NPS will adjust this application fee periodically to account for increased costs including inflation.